Xelieu/xelieu.github.io/docs/jp-lazy-guide/updatingAnkiJPMNNote.md

 ??? danger "If you didn't update then the following features will be missing: <small>(click here)</small>"

-    - If you didn't update, then the following features will be missing:
     - Automatically generated furigana
     - Devoiced and nasal information to pitch accents
     - Less coverage on pitch accents